 The following resources have been developed to outline the requirements for storage and handling of provincially funded vaccine within Alberta.

-What is a Cold Chain Break?
+What is a Cold Chain Excursion?

 All vaccine providers must report temperature excursions below +2°C or above +8° C or light exposures to their Zone Contact by using the reporting process outlined below.

-Cold Chain Break Reporting Process:
+Cold Chain Excursion Reporting Process:

 Vaccine Depot Monitor